-A survey of the history of world missions of Korea Church, include Christian ministry in and to the city from ancient times to the present.
-Models of urban ministry in the nineteenth and twentieth centuries receive special attention of Korean church.
+A survey of the history of world missions of the Korean Church, including Christian ministry in and to the city from the 19th century to the present.
+Models of urban ministry receive special attention from the Korean church.

 MI 503.
 Mission History of American Church (3 credits)